Mercedes-Benz's E-Class family is approaching the midway point in its life cycle and a prototype for an updated member has just been spotted.

 2021 Mercedes-AMG E63 facelift spy shots - Image via S. Baldauf/SB-Medien

-In the powertrain department, the E63 should continue a 4.0-liter twin-turbocharged V-8 in updated form.
-Peak output could be lifted beyond the current model's 603 horsepower in E63 S trim, though.
+In the powertrain department, the E63 should continue with a 4.0-liter twin-turbocharged V-8 though this may be augmented with a mild-hybrid system.
+Whatever the case, peak output should be lifted beyond the current model's 603 horsepower in E63 S guise.

 Updated versions of AMG's E63 wagon and tamer E53 should also be in the works.
-Don't expect any powertrain changes in the mild-hybrid model, though, as it only arrived for 2019 as a replacement for the E43.
+Don't expect any powertrain changes in the E53, though, as the mild-hybrid model only arrived for 2019 as a replacement for the E43.

 Look for the updated E-Class family to debut in late 2019 or early the following year.